Your Guide To Adult Vaccines

 The goal of the updated boosters is to “help restore protection that has waned since previous vaccination” and “to provide broader protection against newer variants,” Centers for Disease Control and Prevention (CDC) Director Rochelle Walensky, M.D., explained.

 Infection and transmission rates could go down with the introduction of the revised boosters, experts predict.
-So could hospitalization rates, which increased among older adults during the spring and summer.
-Modeling data shows that broad uptake of the new booster shots this fall could prevent more than 100,000 hospitalizations.
+So could hospitalization rates, which the CDC says have increased among older adults since April 2022.
+Modeling data shows that broad uptake of the new booster shots could prevent more than 100,000 hospitalizations this winter.
 Some projections say that number could be even higher — upwards of 745,000 hospitalizations averted.

 “The major goal continues to be prevention of hospitalization and prevention of serious disease,” says William Schaffner, M.D., a vaccine expert and professor of medicine at Vanderbilt University Medical Center.